snobrrdr/NiceUSB/README.md

 # NiceUSB
-NICE scripts for BadUSB functions on MacOS (NON-DESTRUCTIVE)
+NICE scripts for BadUSB/FlipperZero functions on MacOS (NON-DESTRUCTIVE)